“Do not anticipate trouble or worry about what may never happen.

 But worry?
 USELESS!

-maybe not completely, it does cause more Stress.
+it does cause more Stress.
 And Stress is one of the factors in many diseases and lowers the immune system.
-So, I guess you could say that Worry does cause people to buy more medicine, so I guess it does help the
+So, I guess you could say that Worry does cause people to buy more medicine, so I guess it does

 In my opinion, that’s not a very good reason to worry.